 Keep a sketchbook

-To track your progress and see how your drawing skills are developing over time, do all of your practices in a sketchbook.
+To track your progress and see how you improve your drawing skills over time, do all of your practices in a sketchbook.
 Keeping a sketchbook is handy.
 It can serve as a reminder for you to practice daily.
 It is an ever-ready canvas where you can pen down your inspirations any time you want.
 Most importantly, it visually demonstrates how you are growing as an artist.

 As you learn new things, you get to apply new techniques.
 You will notice subtle and stark changes, the more techniques you acquire and practice.
 With a sketchbook, you can begin developing your own style unique to every artwork you produce.
 You can start creating masterpieces that uniquely identify you and set you apart from all other artists.